alfert/coverex/README.md

 	test_coverage: [tool: Coverex.Task]

 as part of the regular project settings.
+In addition to that, you need to add Coverex to the dependencies of your project.
+Coverex is available via `hex.pm`, so need only to add this line to the dependencies in your `mix.exs` file:

+	{:coverex, "~> 0.0.1"}

 ## Contributing

 Please use the GitHub issue tracker for

-* bug reports
+* bug reports and for
 * submitting pull requests

 ## License